Visiting Fort James Island Gambia

-When I was in The Gambia I went inland for a few days and visited Janjanbureh.
-I saw a number of places up close where the history of slaves was still present and I was so impressed by it.
-I read about Janjanbureh when I visited Juffureh, The Gambia as well.
+The Birthplace of Kunta Kinte: A Journey Through Slavery History.
+When I was in The Gambia, I went inland for a few days and visited Janjanbureh.
+There I saw up close several places where slavery history came alive.
+I was deeply moved by this.
+I had heard about this place when I was in Juffureh, The Gambia, to visit Fort James Island.
 This is the birthplace of Kunta Kinte from the famous series Roots.
 I visited the famous Fort James Island in the Gambia River.

-Fortunately, Fort James Island has been on the UNESCO World Heritage List since 2003, giving it protected status and assistance with maintenance.
-In 2011 Fort James Island was renamed Kunta Kinte Island during the International Roots Festival.
+Fortunately, Fort James Island has been on the UNESCO World Heritage List since 2003, giving it protected status and ensuring help with maintenance.
+In 2011, Fort James Island was given the new name Kunta Kinte Island during the International Roots Festival.

 Kunta Kinte Eiland - James Island, The Gambia